 I have served on the International Committee of the College Art Association (2010– 2014).
 I was Chair of the Modern and Contemporary Art section of the Dutch Research School of Art History from 2011–14, and I was a member of the Royal Netherlands Academy of Arts and Sciences Foresight Committee on Art History (2012–13).
 I am currently on the editorial board of H-France.
 I am the Series Editor of Contextualizing Art Markets for Bloomsbury Academic.

-Antoinette Burchill (Visual Art)
+Antoinette Burchill (Street theatre)

 Rob Harland (Graphic Design)